stack-spot/web-react-deploy/usage_en.md

 #### **Prerequisites**

-- An application created with the stack zup-web-react and the --stages param.
+- An application created with the stack matter-web-react and the --stages param.
 If the --stages params wasn't used to create the application, it is necessary to create a stages folder in the level of the app and a file named `<stage_name>.json` inside it with the following format:

   ```
   {